Class Action Lawsuit Filed on Behalf of HireRight Holdings Corporation (HRT) Investors – Nationally Ranked Investors’ Rights Firm Holzer & Holzer, LLC Encourages Investors With Significant Losses to Contact the Firm

-If you bought HireRight shares pursuant and/or traceable to the Offering Documents issued in connection with HireRight’s October 2021 IPO and suffered a significant loss on that investment, you are encouraged to discuss your legal rights by contacting Corey Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888)-508-6832 or, you may visit the firm’s website at www.holzerlaw.com/case/hireright/ to learn more.
+If you purchased shares in the Company’s IPO and/or suffered a significant loss on your HireRight investment, you are encouraged to discuss your legal rights by contacting Corey Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888)-508-6832 or, you may visit the firm’s website at www.holzerlaw.com/case/hireright/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is June 3, 2024.